Nokia pushes $99 Internet phone in market share battle

 "The market is undeniably moving towards smartphones - although India may be moving at a slower pace than the likes of China, but it is still the case," said Jessica Kwee, a Singapore-based analyst at research firm Canalys.

-While Nokia has seen brisk sales of its Windows-based Lumia smartphones, it still has just a 5 percent share of a global smartphone market dominated by Samsung and Apple Inc(AAPL.O).
+While Nokia has seen brisk sales of its Windows-based Lumia smartphones, it still has just a 5 percent share of a global smartphone market dominated by Samsung and Apple Inc.

 So-called "smart feature phones" like those in the Asha range, which have limited smartphone capabilities such as Internet and email access and touch screens but are cheaper than the likes of Samsung's high-end Galaxy models or Apple's iPhone, are crucial to Nokia's future as it defends its leading market share in emerging economies such as India and Africa.